What is shame?

-However, if the scales tip the other way, and you have been significantly shamed in childhood, any similar event in adulthood can feel like it completely rips you to the core.
-When this happens the pain can be extremely intense.
-It can feel like you have been knocked for six, and the shame is experienced as an attack on the very essence of your selfhood.
+However, if shamed in childhood, a shaming event in adulthood can rip to the core.
+When this happens, the pain can be intense.
+The shame feels like an attack on the very essence of your selfhood.

 What to do

 The first thing to know is that shame is a liar.
-It is simply just not true that a human being is void of worth.
+It is just not true that any human being is void of worth.
 Are you perfect?
-No. Are you going to make mistakes?
-Of course you are.
-We all do.
+No. Do you make mistakes?
+Yes, you do.
 But that has zero to do with your inherent worth.

-If you have received shame messages in your life it is more a reflection of the sender than of you.
-The type of person who chooses to ridicule, mock or make another person feel bad is not a very nice person, plain and simple.
+If you have received shame messages in your life, it is more a reflection of the sender than of you.
+The person who ridicules, mocks or makes another person feel bad is not a nice person, plain and simple.

-You can visualise yourself wearing a teflon coat.
+You can visualise yourself wearing a Teflon coat.
 You can visualise these messages coming towards you and bouncing off you.
-And if it was your child self who received these awful messages, you can visualise yourself showing empathy to the child within and speaking affirming messages instead of shaming ones.
+And if it was your child self who receive these awful messages, you can visualise yourself showing empathy to the child within and speaking affirming messages instead of shaming ones.

 Even if it is years since the shaming events occurred, you can still re-program those dreadful messages.

 So we need to expose shame for the liar it is.
 It’s an opinion, not a fact.
 And you get to ‘return to sender’.
-Send it back from whence it came.
-Put on the teflon coat!
+Send it back to where it came.
+Put on the Teflon coat!
 Don’t reject yourself, reject the message because the message is faulty.